awsdocs/aws-codestar-user-guide/doc_source/troubleshooting.md

 For more information, see [Limitations on IAM Entities and Objects](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-limits.html)\.
 For limits that can be changed, see [AWS Service Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.

+## Access failure: A federated user cannot access an AWS CodeStar project<a name="troubleshooting-federated1"></a>

+**Problem:** A federated user is unable to see projects in the AWS CodeStar console\.

+**Possible fixes:** If you are signed in as a federated user, make sure you have the appropriate managed policy attached to the role you assume to sign in\.
+For more information, see [Attach Your Project's AWS CodeStar Viewer/Contributor/Owner Managed Policy to the Federated User's Role](access-permissions.md#access-permissions-federated-attach-CodeStar)\.

+Add federated users to your AWS Cloud9 environment by manually attaching policies\.
+See [Attach an AWS Cloud9 Managed Policy to the Federated User's Role](access-permissions.md#access-permissions-federated-attach-Cloud9)\.

+## Access failure: A federated user cannot access or create an AWS Cloud9 environment<a name="troubleshooting-federated2"></a>

+**Problem:** A federated user is unable to see or create an AWS Cloud9 environment in the AWS Cloud9 console\.

+**Possible fixes:** If you are signed in as a federated user, make sure you have the appropriate managed policy attached to the federated user's role\.

+You add federated users to your AWS Cloud9 environment by manually attaching policies to the federated user's role\.
+See [Attach an AWS Cloud9 Managed Policy to the Federated User's Role](access-permissions.md#access-permissions-federated-attach-Cloud9)\.

+## Access failure: A federated user can create an AWS CodeStar project, but cannot view project resources<a name="troubleshooting-federated3"></a>

+**Problem:** A federated user was able to create a project, but cannot view project resources, such as the project pipeline\.

+**Possible fixes:** If you have attached the **AWSCodeStarFullAccess** managed policy, you have permissions to create a project in AWS CodeStar\.
+However, to access all project resources, you must attach the Owner managed policy\.

+After AWS CodeStar creates the project resources, project permissions to all project resources are available in the Owner, Contributer, and Viewer managed policies\.
+You must manually attach the Owner policy to your role to access all of the resources\.
+See [Configure Permissions for Federated Users](setting-up.md#setting-up-create-federated-user)\.

 ## Service role issue: The service role could not be created<a name="troubleshooting-sr1"></a>

 **Problem:** When you try to create a project in AWS CodeStar, you see a message prompting you to create the service role\.
 When you choose the option to create it, you see an error\.